paprat/CollabIDE-Client/README.md

 https://dragonslayerx@bitbucket.org/dragonslayerx/collaborative-ide-client
 * Clone the repository using git clone to have a local copy on your system.
 * Once the cloning is complete, use NetBeans with jdk 1.8 or above to build the project.
 All the external libraries required for CollabIDE are already present in ./libs.
 Add them if needed.
-* Modify files in ./config to change the server ip and listening port and also other desired settings.
-By defualt the server runs on port 3000.
+* Modify files in ./config to change the server ip and listening port and also other desired settings for the client.
+By default the client tries to connect to localhost:3000.

 ### How do I set up the server?